 Add 250 grams of softened butter, 175 grams of caster sugar, and the light brown sugar to the bowl of the mixer and beat on a medium-high speed for 5 minutes until you have a very light and fluffy mixture.

 Add 2 teaspoons of vanilla and 2 eggs and beat for a couple of seconds until combined.

 Add the flour, bicarb, and 1 teaspoon of salt, and again beat for a couple of seconds until combined.
 Scrape the sides down using a clean spatula to make sure everything is incorporated.

 Finally add the remaining 100 grams of chopped pecans and mix one last time.
 You shouldn’t need to run the mixer for more than 10 seconds.
 The key thing is not to over-mix.

-Pop the tray into the oven on a middle shelf for 15-17 minutes until golden.
+Pop the tray into the oven on a middle shelf for 15 minutes.

 When the time is up remove the tray from the oven.
 Slide the parchment carefully, with the cookies, onto the worktop.
 Re-line with more paper and bake your next batch.